Xhakayoub/showel/README.md

 ## How to Use

-From your Omeka-s administration panel go to `Modules ` and scroll down until you find `Showell`. then click on `Settings`, You will need to activate it.
+From your Omeka-s administration panel go to `Modules ` and scroll down until you find `RealProfil`. then click on `install`, You will need to activate it.